COLAtoday City Guide Live Banner

 • If paying with cash, remember to use exact change.
 Pay stations do not give change + any overpayments will not be refunded.

 • Forego parking altogether and use public transportation.
-Catch The COMET + use the Soda Cap Connector for $1.
+Catch The COMET, which recently unveiled its first zero-emission buses.

 • When in doubt, you can always contact the parking department.